 - There may be errors in the information on file with the credit reporting bureaus.
-This could cause a question to be generated that you cannot answer correctly.
+This could cause a question to be generated that you cannot answer correctly; or

 - You may have entered your identifying information incorrectly, causing the independent service to ask questions that you are not able to answer.

-This information is needed to match against the federal government records that will verify your work authorization.
+This information is needed to match against the federal government records that will confirm your employment authorization.

 You must enter the passcode exactly as it was provided in the text message, telephone call or email.
 Your passcode expires after 5 minutes.
 If your passcode doesn’t work, click the RESEND PASSCODE button to receive a new passcode.
 You must always enter the most recent passcode received.